 Determine the FRAM age equivalent for each fish.
 This is initially done as ‘ age = run year - brood year’, with subsequent adjustments to reflect (a) fish having birthdays on Oct 1, (b) Willamette and Cowlitz/Kalama/Lewis spring Chinook (yearling releases) having ages treated as true age - 1 in FRAM, and (c) min (age 2) and max (age 5) age constraints imposed by the model/cohort reconstruction.

+Identify sublegal recoveries for exclusion, as they should not be used in the calculation of legal exploitation rates.
+This is done by identifying recoveries that have reported lengths (from RMIS) that are less than the lower bound of the size limit in the given fishery/time-step.
+For southern US and Alaskan fisheries, size limit regulations are in terms of total length.
+These are converted to fork length for modeling purposes, using the total length to fork length conversion from Conrad & Gutmann (1996).
+For fisheries where this conversion was applied, the lower bound of the size limit was set to 2.8 cm and based on the sum of the 95% prediction interval for the conversion (1.8 cm) and an estimated measurement error (1 cm).
+Size limit regulations for Canadian fisheries are in terms of fork length, thus the lower bound was set to 1 cm and represents only measurement error.

 [Note, whenever any of these special processing rules is invoked for a particular recovery, a record detailing related adjustments is added to the FRAM-CAS database’s ‘FRAM_ProcessLog’ table]

 Merging & weighting